We’re grateful for you.

 Holly, MI 48442

-The camp phones are for business and emergencies only.
-Due to the number of campers at each of our sites, it is impossible to make the phones available for calls home from the campers.
-Of course, in an emergency or to help with your camper’s social adjustment, the camp staff will be in contact with you.
+Our camp office is equipped with phones for business and emergency use only.
+Due to the number of campers on site each week, it is impossible to make the phones available for calls home from campers.
+If a call home is required, camp staff will be in contact with you first to discuss the situation and to arrange a time for that call to happen.

 Visiting Your Camper:

-For site security and camper safety, visitors are discouraged from coming during the day as they can disrupt activities and bring on homesickness in campers.
-However, if you need to pick up a child or ever have a concern you are welcome to stop at the office or call 248-887-4533.
+For site security and camper safety, visitors are unable to come to camp during a session as they can disrupt activities and bring on homesickness in campers.
+However, if you need to pick up a child or ever have a concern you are welcome to call our office at 248-887-4533.

 Safety at Camp